Secure and decorative.

 - In the second season, Neo Queen Serenity was trapped in a coffin-like crystal during the Bad Future.
 Subverted: the Queen had been very gravely injured after Taking the Bullet for Chibi-Usa during the invasion of the Black Moon Clan.
 Her wounds and the Dark Energy inside them caused her to fall in a coma, so the Senshi of said Bad Future encased the Neo Queen in crystal to protect her from any other threats.
 She's healed and released when Wiseman is defeated.

-- Hellmaster's signature move in The Slayers, whether a coffin-sized one on individuals (like the ones he crafted for Gourry, Amelia, Zelgadis, Sylphiel, Martina and Zangulus — and he starts crushing Gourry's to taunt Lina and provoke her into summoning the Lord of Nightmares) or a titanic glacier on an entire city ( like Sylphiel's Doomed Hometown.
+- This is Hellmaster Fibrizzo's signature move in The Slayers, whether a coffin-sized one on individuals (like the ones he crafted for Gourry, Amelia, Zelgadis, Sylphiel, Martina and Zangulus — and he starts crushing Gourry's to taunt Lina and provoke her into summoning the Lord of Nightmares) or a titanic glacier on an entire city ( like Sylphiel's Doomed Hometown.)
 It was copied by Rezo in the 4th season.

-- Towards the end of Tenchi in Tokyo, Sasami is abducted by Yuugi, whom she's a Morality Pet for and is placed in one of these.
-She's wearing a bracelet with a powerful gemstone (part of the MacGuffin), and when it begins to react to Tenchi and the girls's own shards, it breaks through the big gem and Sasami is released.
+- Towards the end of Tenchi in Tokyo, Sasami is abducted by Yuugi, whom she's a Morality Pet for and is locked inside one of these so she won't escape.
+She's wearing a bracelet with a powerful gemstone (part of the MacGuffin), and when it begins to react to Tenchi and the girls's own shards, it breaks through the big gem and Sasami is saved.

 - Pandora in Violinist of Hameln.